alejandrowaring/dota2-player-project/README.md

 ## Planned Visualizations/Data Sets

-Once the user inputs their user, the website will return statistics based on their choice of:
+Once the user inputs their user, the website will return the following statistics:
  - Last Match Performance
- - Last X Match Performance Aggregate (Defaulting at 50)
- - Comparisons vs players next rank level up.
+ - Player Statistics
+ - Hero Played Information
+ - Core Game information
+ - Extra Game information

+## Interactivability
+There will be 2 forms if interactivability
+ - Drilling down in the advantages graph to get insights on a minute by minute basis
+ - Ability to input any players name and return the information based on their last game.

 ## Data sets
 https://docs.opendota.com/